Adrienne maree brown: Books and contributions to books

 Brown's anthology Pleasure Activism: The Politics of Feeling Good was released in February 2019, According to Catherine Lizette Gonzalez, on the news site ColorLines, the book "demonstrates how activists can tap into emotional and erotic desires to organize against oppression".
 The book appeared in April 2019 on The New York Times Best Seller list for paperback nonfiction, where it reached number six.

+Fiction

-In September 2021, Brown published the novella Grievers, her first long-form work of fiction.
+In September 2021, brown published the novella Grievers, her first long-form work of fiction.
+It eventually became a trilogy: